 Against The Clock by FACT Magazine - If you’re just looking for some inspiration from other producers, 'Against The Clock' is a fantastic and entertaining series.
 Producers are given just ten minutes to create a song and explain their methods — with some surprising results!

 The best paid online courses and premium content:

 If you’re willing to pay for electronic music lessons, there are even more fantastic online resources available.
 Here are our favorites:

 Melodics — if you want to improve your keyboard or finger drumming skills, look no further than Melodics.
 Featuring game-like interactive lessons that are compatible with a wide range of MIDI controllers, Melodics is a sleek and fun way to improve your skills.

-We’re offering a free one month subscription to Melodics if you buy a Seaboard Block or Lightpad M before April 12th.
+A free three month subscription to Melodics is included with the ROLI Seaboard Block and Lightpad Block.
 So you can start making music with an expressive controller and learn how to play like a pro with Melodics!

 MacProVideo - A great resource for Mac owners, MacProVideo allows subscribers to stream or download tutorial films with topics that cover production using a variety of DAWs and plug-ins.

 Producertech - Like MacProVideo, the Producertech site is focused on refining your DAW skills.
 Courses are available on Ableton Live, Logic Pro, Reason and more.